 The apartments check off virtually all the items on a renter’s wish-list: 9-foot and higher ceilings, floor-to-ceiling windows, plank flooring, in-unit washer / dryer, designer lighting, good closet space, oversized vanities, and kitchens with quartz countertops, sleek cabinetry, stylish fixtures and hardware, under-mount sinks, gas ranges and steel-finish appliances.
 A number of the floor plans have private balconies or terraces.

 Views.
 Many of the units have sweeping views of the Chicago skyline to the south and good views to the east.
-Some of the north-facing units have their view corridor limited by a nearby high-rise.
+High-floor south-facing units have views into Wrigley Field.

 Amenities, services, policies